-Figure 5.57 | Land Use Map
+Figure 5.56 | Land Use Types Banning to Rialto Sub-Corridor

 Employment density is relatively low in much of the Study Area, especially in Moreno Valley and the areas to the east.
 Generally in the central portion of the sub-corridor, including San Bernardino, Loma Linda, and Redlands, the employment density is the highest.
 Population density follows a similar pattern to employment density, with relatively lower densities in the southern and eastern portions of the sub-corridor and higher densities along central, more urbanized portions of the sub-corridor.
 The population-to-employment statistical ratio of the sub-corridor is 3.1, which is relatively high compared to some of the other areas of the overall Inland Empire CMCP Study Area, indicating a need for residents to commute longer distances to work.